3F/web.vsSBE/_doc/Scripts/SBE-Scripts.md

 If you have some problems with syntax and documentation for component can't say how this should be... don't worry, you can:

-* See available Unit-tests for component: [vsSolutionBuildEventTest/SBEScripts/Components/](https://github.com/3F/vsSolutionBuildEvent/tree/master/vsSolutionBuildEventTest/SBEScripts/Components) (all tests see with [vsSolutionBuildEventTest](https://github.com/3F/vsSolutionBuildEvent/tree/master/vsSolutionBuildEventTest))
+* See available Unit-tests for component: [vsSolutionBuildEventTest/SBEScripts/Components/](https://github.com/3F/vsSolutionBuildEvent/tree/master/vsSolutionBuildEventTest/SBEScripts/Components)
 * Or, just [create new Issue](https://bitbucket.org/3F/vssolutionbuildevent/issues/new) - we are help you!

 ## Dom & Code Completion

-With latest versions used [Dom](../../Dev/New Component/) for inspecting model of the SBE-Scripts core.
+With latest versions we use [Dom](../../Dev/New Component/) for inspecting model of SBE-Scripts core.
 You can see all available features with code completion (Intellisense) in editor.

-*Note: Currently, all in this Wiki section added manually... it means that this may contain a some typo etc. Just use the code completion in program and this for additional help.
-Later this can be generated automatically with additional utility from our Dom.*
+*Note: Current Wiki sections written manually.
+It means that current info about components may contain a some typo etc.
+Just use code completion in program and this for additional help.
+Later it can be generated automatically with additional utility from our Dom.*

 ## Work from other Modes

-All [available modes](../../Modes/) provide support of this engine.
-Moreover, in [C# Mode](../../Modes/CSharp/#work-with-msbuild-amp-sbe-scripts-engine) you can also use this engine directly as you want!
+All [available modes](../../Modes/) should provide support of this engine.
+Moreover, in [C# Mode](../../Modes/CSharp/#work-with-msbuild-amp-sbe-scripts-engine) you can also use engine **directly** as you want!

-And for all this cases you should remember about protection of evaluation from used strings:
+However, **If** you want to **work directly with engine**, you should remember about protection of evaluation from used strings:

 * All elements inside quotes (`"..."`, `'...'`) will be automatically protected from evaluation.

+*If you work with standard options, you also should remeber this - [Dynamic evaluation with both engines MSBuild & SBE-Scripts](../../Features/Strings/#dynamic-evaluation-with-both-engines-msbuild-amp-sbe-scripts)*

-### What to do if really need the evaluation in other Modes
+### What to do if really need evaluation for direct using of engine

 Use any convenient variants to avoid the using inside quotes or use **also** SBE-Scripts for using quotes.